alirezasalemi7/alirezasalemi7.github.io/_pages/about.md

 ## News

+- 2023.6: Our paper, "[Pre-Training Multi-Modal Dense Retrievers for Outside-Knowledge Visual Question Answering]()" has been accepted at [ICTIR 2023](https://sigir.org/ictir2023/).

 - 2023.5: I am honored to receive the "W. Bruce Croft Graduate Scholarship" for my research.

 - 2023.4: Checkout our new pre-print, "[LaMP: When Large Language Models Meet Personalization](https://arxiv.org/abs/2304.11406)" about personalizing large language models!